chainguard-dev/edu/content/chainguard/chainguard-enforce/events/create-slack-alerts/index.md

 This configures your Google Cloud project with your URL so that it is available to the demo application when it is invoked on Cloud Run.

-### Subscribing to Enforce Cloudevents
+### Subscribing to Enforce CloudEvents

-Now that the demo application is deployed, the next step is to register it as a Cloudevents receiver using Enforce.
+Now that the demo application is deployed, the next step is to register it as a CloudEvents receiver using Enforce.

 Run the following `chainctl` command to create an Enforce webhook subscription: